nielsbaloe/vertxui/README.md

 			 view.sync(); // re-render.
 		});

-The ViewOf<> object also keeps the state.
-In case you don't keep a reference your models, you can also use it to set a new state.
+The ViewOn<> object receives your model (or state) and a function how to translate this to a (Fluent HTML) view..
+In case you don't keep a reference to your model, you can also use your ViewOn to set a new state.
 By setting the state it also calls .sync().
 This is specificly usefull when your Model is just a String.
 For example, if Model has a constructor which takes the name:

 		input.keyup(event -> {
 			view.state(new Model(input.value());